Guatemala

 Description

-Investigate issues of social justice amidst Guatemala’s diverse landscapes and communities while improving your Spanish language skills through personalized instruction.
+Investigate pressing contemporary issues amidst Guatemala’s diverse landscapes and communities while improving your Spanish language skills through daily instruction.
+For students interested in exploring grassroots activism, sustainable agriculture, Latin American colonial history, and dramatically improving their Spanish-speaking skills.

 summer